My First Time in NYC (Part 1)

-2018-02-01: Alex and I went to New York City for a long weekend at the beginning of February (right after an eventful end of January).
+2018-02-01: Yes, believe it or not, it’s taken me this long to get to New York City!
+I went there for a long weekend at the beginning of February (right after an eventful end of January) along with Alex.
 It was my second time in New York State (the first being when I visited Lauren in Rochester) and my first trip ever to NYC.

 The Trip Begins